 Internal controls are the policies and procedures established and implemented alone, or in concert with other policies or procedures, to manage and control a particular risk or business activity, or combination of risks or business activities, to which the Bank is exposed to or in which it is engaged.

-Objective of internal control: The primary objective of internal control system in a bank is to help the bank perform better through the use of its resources.
+Objective of internal control:

+The primary objective of internal control system in a bank is to help the bank perform better through the use of its resources.
 Through internal control system bank identifies its weaknesses and takes appropriate measures to overcome the same.
-The main objectives of internal control are as follows:

-- Efficiency and effectiveness of activities (performance objectives) - · Reliability, completeness and timelines of financial and management information (information - .
-Compliance with applicable laws and regulations (compliance objectives), Risk Recognition and - Internal control system has been designed in such a way to recognize and assess all of the material risks that could adversely affect the achievement of the Bank's goals. - Effective risk assessments identify and consider both internal and external factors. - · Risk assessment by Internal Control System differs from the business risk management process which typically focuses more on the review of business strategies developed to maximize the risk/reward tradeoff within the different areas of the Bank.
-The risk assessment by Internal Control focuses more on compliance with regulatory requirements, social, ethical and environmental risks those affect the defined as reputational and legal risk under operational risk and expenses incurred as penalty for being nonbanking industry.
+The main objectives of internal control are as follows: - Efficiency and effectiveness of activities (performance objectives) - · Reliability, completeness and timelines of financial and management information (information · Compliance with applicable laws and regulations (compliance objectives), Risk Recognition and - Assessment: .
+Internal control system has been designed in such a way to recognize and assess all of the material risks - that could adversely affect the achievement of the Bank's goals.
+Effective risk assessments identify and consider both internal and external factors. · Risk assessment by Internal Control System differs from the business risk management process which - typically focuses more on the review of business strategies developed to maximize the risk/reward tradeoff within the different areas of the Bank.
+The risk assessment by Internal Control focuses more on compliance with regulatory requirements, social, ethical and environmental risks those affect the Money Laundering Risk is one of the 6(six) core risk elements in banking business.
+Money Laundering Risk is defined as reputational and legal risk under operational risk and expenses incurred as penalty for being noncomplied in prevention of money laundering.
+In order to manage the AML risk, the bank has set up an banking industry.
+3.15.5 Money laundering risk: